 Maybe the most amazing thing about the Los Padres is that it is located within a few hours of over 25,000,000 people!
 In today’s hurried world of devices pinging at you, urban sprawl and constant availability; having the option to get out of town and spend time in the mountains away from the chaos is something so simple, yet so hard to achieve.
 We need places like the Los Padres and these places need groups like the LPFA helping keep them wild and open.

-The LPFA is the volunteer arm of the Forest Service.
+The LPFA helps coordinate volunteer projects across the Los Padres Forest.
 Our volunteers work to keep trails open, report and assess forest conditions and provide public education on how to safely use the forest.
 Shoot us an email if you are interested in learning more about the LPFA, would like to volunteer or would like to sign up for our weekly Los Padres E-Newsletter.